 An index to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
 A secondary emphasis is on significant but little known sources of news and ideas

-WestLaw Next is a collection of news, business and law-related resources.
+WestLaw is a collection of law-related resources.
 It includes important analytical sources, such as Am Jur 2d and the ALR's, as well as law reviews and journals.
 Primary Law Sources are also included, such as the United States Code Annotated (USCA or US Code), Code of Federal Regulations (CFR), and the Federal Register, as well as state statutes and regulations, and all federal and state cases.
-Note: Use Internet Explorer to access this database.
+Note: Previously known as WestlawNext.
+This resource must be access on-campus or while connected to a campus VPN.

 Below are representative titles in philosophical areas in the category of Value Theory in the Auraria Library.
 Overall information on how to find books and eBooks on your topic is on the home page of this guide.